rehierl/metalsmith-doctoc/readme.md

   //- void function(anything)
   //- if options.plugins[$name].options does exist,
-  //  it's value will be passed on to this function
+  //  it's value will be passed on to this function function applyDefaultOptions(options);
-  //- when options are found and this function is missing,
-  //  a waring will be issued
-  function applyDefaultOptions(options);

   //- optional
   //- void function(anything)
   //- if file[options.doctocFlag].options does exist,
-  //  it's value will be passed on to this function
+  //  it's value will be passed on to this function function applyFileOptions(filename, options);
-  //- when options are found and this function is missing,
-  //  a waring will be issued
-  function applyFileOptions(filename, options);

   //- required